1. Is there still capacity in the City of Palo Alto Utilities' (CPAU) original Net Energy Metering (NEM 1) program?

 2. What is the PV interconnection approval process?

 In Palo Alto, the Building Inspector issues interconnection approval (also known as “permission to operate”) of the PV system at the final inspection.
-Please note that the City of Palo Alto Utilities electric meter inspection must be scheduled PRIOR to the final building inspection.
+Please note that you must schedule electric meter inspection with the City of Palo Alto Utilities PRIOR to the final building inspection.

 3. What are the permit requirements?